smg-automotive/components-pkg/migration-guide.md

   **Reasoning** this way we don't need to add artificial, arbitrary props to `Link` to match the `NextLink` interface.

+- `List` no longer accepts `icon-outside` and `icon-inside` `variant` props.

+  Use `listStylePosition` prop instead.

+  **Reasoning** we added those to cover for some extra styling added by chakra-ui.
+In version 3 the extra margins got removed and our workaround wasn't necessary anymore.

 - `SimpleGrid` no longer accepts `spacingX` and `spacingY` props.

   You can use `rowGap` instead of `spacingY`.